4d/docs/docs/FormObjects/properties_TextAndPicture.md

 ## Number of States

-This property sets the exact number of states present in the picture used as the icon for a button or a check box.
+This property sets the exact number of states present in the picture used as the icon for a [button with icon](button_overview.md), a [check box](checkbox_overview.md) or a custom [radio button](radio_overview.md).
 In general, a button icon includes four states: active, clicked, mouse over and inactive.

 Each state is represented by a different picture.
 In the source picture, the states must be stacked vertically: